mgonzalezbaile/DesignPatternsInPHP/Observer/README.md

 }
 ```

-Now we can have the notifier observer listening to the PasswordChanged action:
+Now we can have the observer listening to the PasswordChanged action:

 ```
 class UserPasswordChangesNotifier {